Fetaque Sanders: A Remembrance

-“Robert-Houdin,” I'd reply.
-Fetaque would smile broadly and say, "You’re my man!”
+“Robert-Houdin,” I replied.
+Fetaque smiled broadly and said, “You’re my man!”

 One day Fetaque said, “We can work together as a team.
 You can be my attitude doctor, and I’ll be your show doctor.”
 And that’s the way it worked.

-For seven years, we visited, talked on the phone, or exchanged letters every week or two, and the longer I knew him and the more I found out about him, the better I liked him.
+For seven years, we visited, talked on the phone, or exchanged letters every week or two.
+The longer I knew him and the more I found out about him, the better I liked him.
 He didn’t always make a good first impression—people sometimes thought he was a garrulous old man—but, I often thought, how much better to be a person of substance than to put up a good front.

 In his last months, he was in extremely poor health.
-His daughter Carolyn and I happened to be in Nashville at the same time and were able to visit him together in a nursing home.
+His daughter Carolyn and I happened to be in Nashville at the same time and visited him together at his nursing home.
 It delighted him to no end “to have my daughter and my son with me at the same time.”
 (He had taken to calling me his son which, he noted with amusement, confused people.)

-When he died about a month later, the job of cleaning out 1601 Heiman Street fell to me.
+When he died about a month later, on June 2, 1992, the job of cleaning out 1601 Heiman Street fell to me.
 Two of Fetaque’s good friends, Dave Price and Scott Humston, assisted me in this enormous task.
-It turned into a two-year project which uncovered evidence of an even greater career than I had realized.
+It turned into a several-year project, uncovering evidence of an even greater career than I had realized.
 His props were still in professional cases as if ready for him to load into the trunk of his car.
-His show scripts were intact, and still in the original envelopes were many letters from prominent magicians of sixty years ago.
+His show scripts were intact.
+Still in the original envelopes were many letters from prominent magicians of sixty years ago.

-Equally fascinating were the wonderful examples of Fetaque’s artwork and advertising.
-Hundreds of brochures, letters, flyers, postcards, giveaways, tickets, handbills, and posters surfaced, all created by Fetaque the artist and used by Fetaque the magician.
-I had never seen or heard about most of this material, and I realized that after devoting much of his time trying to make me successful, his own career was greater that he ever got around to telling me about.
+Equally fascinating were the wonderful examples of Fetaque’s artwork and advertising: hundreds of brochures, letters, flyers, postcards, giveaways, tickets, handbills, and posters surfaced, all created by Fetaque the artist and used by Fetaque the magician.
+I had never seen or heard about most of this material.
+I realized that after devoting much of his time trying to make me successful, his own career was greater than he ever got around to telling me about.

-Once a strong and capable person, the life of the party, he was now sitting in a wheelchair, a feeble, trembling, old man.
-His daughter and I looked at him with a sense of poignancy.
+Once a strong and capable person, the life of the party, he was now sitting in a wheelchair, a feeble, trembling old man.
+His daughter and I looked at him poignantly.